liferay/liferay-docs/develop/learning-paths/articles/08-using-alloyui-in-your-application/01-using-aui-validator.markdown

 `counter` ID.
 Specifying `input: '#<portlet:namespace />message'` selects the input field (actually a text area in this case) whose characters are to be counted.
 The `input` attribute is set to the message input element that you created with the `message` ID.
-Note that since you're using an `<aui:input>` tag to create text area, the CSS ID of the text area is not actually `message`, it's `_guestbook_WAR_guestbookportlet_message`.
-You don't have to remember the prefix: just use the `<portlet:namespace />` tag to retrieve it.
+Since you're using an `<aui:input>` tag to create the text area, the CSS ID of the text area is not actually `message`, it's `_guestbook_WAR_guestbookportlet_message`.
+You don't have to remember the
+prefix: just use the `<portlet:namespace />` tag to retrieve it.

+Remember that when designing a portlet, you make to make sure that it will work regardless of other portlets that may have been added to the page.
+There's no guarantee that another portlet won't use CSS classnames or IDs that you assumed would be unique.
 Using the prefix supplied by the `<portlet:namespace />` tag ensures that there won't be naming conflicts with other elements on the page.
-You have to design your portlet so that it will work regardless of other portlets that have been added to the page.
-There's no guarantee that another portlet won't use CSS classnames or IDs that you assumed would be unique.
 Finally, by specifying `maxLength: 140`, you limit the number of characters that can be entered into the input field to `140`.

-Now click on the Guestbook portlet's *Add Entry* button test out the guestbook entry form.
-Confirm that your fancy new character counter displays the number of remaining characters for your message.
+Now click on the Guestbook portlet's *Add Entry* button to test out the guestbook entry form.
+Complete the form and check that your fancy new character counter displays the number of remaining characters for your message.
 Your form should look like the one below:

 ![Figure 2: With your new character counter, your form should look like this one.](../../images/guestbook-char-counter.png)